FreeCodeCamp: Curriculum update and developer survey in 2016

+Also in 2016, freeCodeCamp ran a survey on about 15,000 developers with questions on basic demographics and coding-related.
+Some findings include "only 18 percent said they’d like to work for a startup" and "thirty-eight percent don’t plan on specializing in UX, backend stuff or other specific disciplines".

+Podcast launch in 2017

+In November 2017, freeCodeCamp launched a podcast.
+Following a hiatus from November 2019 to August 2023, the podcast is currently released weekly and as of October 2024, has 146 episodes.
+The podcast has had some notable guests such as Joel Spolsky (creator of Trello and Stack Overflow), Jeff Atwood (co-founded Stack Exchange), and David J. Malan (lead instructor of CS50).

+Code Radio launch in 2018

+freeCodeCamp launched its internet radio station titled Code Radio in 2018.
+It originally started as a YouTube live stream and later moved to its own website, promising to be faster and data efficient.
+Music streamed on Code Radio are of instrumental downtempo genre.

 Curriculum

 The self-paced curriculum involves 1,400 hours of interactive coding challenges and web development projects, plus 800 hours of contributing to open-source projects for nonprofits and is constantly expanded by more challenges and projects.
 This translates into about one year of full-time coding.
 The curriculum is divided into Responsive Web Design, JavaScript Algorithms and Data Structures, Front End Libraries, Data Visualization, APIs and Microservices, and Information Security and Quality Assurance.
 Participants receive a certificate after completing each section.

 The curriculum emphasizes pair programming, intended to foster a culture of collaboration and shared learning, which can overcome a student's doubts about the adequacy of their skills (popularly referred to as “impostor syndrome”).

-The languages and technologies currently taught by freeCodeCamp include HTML5, PHP, CSS 3, JavaScript, jQuery, Bootstrap, Sass, React.js, Node.js, Python, Express.js, MongoDB, and Git.
+The languages and technologies currently taught by freeCodeCamp include HTML, PHP, CSS, JavaScript, jQuery, Bootstrap, Sass, React.js, Node.js, Python, Express.js, MongoDB, SQL, and Git.

 To celebrate freeCodeCamp's 8th birthday on October 25, 2022, Quincy Larson published a tweet that announced free accredited degree programs in mathematics and computer science are currently in active development.
 Official release dates are still to be determined.

+In 2023, freeCodeCamp partnered with Microsoft to develop a Foundational C# Certification.

+Launched in 2015, the freeCodeCamp YouTube channel reached 10 million subscribers in October 2024.
+The channel contains more than 700 full-length free-to-watch programming courses, and new courses are published every week.